 This is usually pages 3-5 of your merchant statement, and it breaks out all of the fees that are summarized in the Page 1 Summary.
 You will see all the individual breakouts for the respective credit card brands, and you see the merchant account processor fee section.
 The section looks something like this:

 Now we are going to use information from this statement to calculate what’s called your Effective Rate.
 Knowing this percentage is critical to understanding if you are getting a decent processing deal.

 The average effective rate for credit card processing varies by provider, but in general, the merchant processor will likely offer you an effective rate somewhere between 2.9% to 3.3%.
 You can try to negotiate that even lower, especially if you’re doing a high volume of transactions.
-While Square and PayPal’s effective rates are lower (they charge a straight 2.7 % for brick and mortar and mobile payments), the downside is that there is no room for negotiation with them.

 Here’s an example from our page 1 above.
 Take the total fees charged and divide by total deposits made: